The name Kubernetes originates from Greek, meaning helmsman or pilot.

 Logs

-• view all Pod level logs kubectl logs [pod-name]
+- view all Pod level logs

-• view specific container logs for a Pod kubectl logs [pod-name] -c [container-name]
+kubectl logs [pod-name] - view specific container logs for a Pod

-• for an old (possibly deallocated) Pod kubectl logs -p [pod-name]
+kubectl logs [pod-name] -c [container-name] - for an old (possibly deallocated) Pod

-• tail a Pod’s logs kubectl logs -f [pod-name]
+kubectl logs -f [pod-name]

 Configuration verification

-• kubectl get pod [pod-name] -o yaml
+kubectl describe pod [pod-name]kubectl get pod [pod-name] -o yaml

 Shell into Pod container